 Sponsor: TTI Blakemore Fishing Group[

-2nd Gary Lewis -- "Spring, When Our Fancy Turns to Trout" -- The Bend Bulletin
+2nd Gary Lewis -- "Fly-Fishing the Skagit River" -- The Bend Bulletin

 Sponsor: Leupold & Stevens, Inc.